-Counseling & Psychological Services offers a variety of groups for undergraduate, graduate and professional school students each semester.
-While many of our groups run open-endedly, many of our offerings change semester to semester.
-The list below is a description of groups commonly offered and you should speak with your primary counselor about group if you are interested in participating in the group program.
+Counseling & Psychological Services (CAPS) offers a variety of groups for undergraduate, graduate, and professional school students each semester.
+While many of our groups run open-endedly, some of our offerings change from semester to semester.
+Membership in a group is by referral only; all students in our groups have an assigned primary counselor at CAPS.
+Please speak with your primary counselor about group if you are interested in participating in a group.
+If you do not have a primary counselor and are interested in our groups, please walk-in Monday through Friday from 8am to 4pm and speak with a Triage clinician.
+Group counseling is a very effective and efficient way to deal with many of the concerns that face undergraduate, graduate, and professional school students.

 Groups typically offered:

-For undergraduates and non-teaching graduate students facing anxiety in social situations.
+For students facing anxiety in social situations.

-Understanding Self and Others Group
+Image of hands cupping a saplingUnderstanding Self and Others Group

-For undergraduates who are interested in understanding relationships.
+Various groups offered for students who are interested in understanding relationships.

 For undergraduate and non-teaching graduate students interested in learning mindfulness, distress tolerance, emotion regulation, and acceptance skills.